ir-nlp-csui/ID-DepTB-CSUI/README.md

 # The Head-directionality Converter for Dependency Treebank

 ## The d2d converter

-We created a simple method to swap the head-directionality of parse trees in a dependency treebank in CoNLLU format, named **headSwap**.
-In Alfina et al (2020), we apply this method to swap the head-directionality for noun phrases in Indonesian dependency treebank.
+We created a simple method to swap the head-directionality of parse trees in a dependency treebank in the CoNLLU format, named **headSwap**.
+In Alfina et al (2020), we applied this method to swap the head-directionality for noun phrases in Indonesian dependency treebank.

 ## The CSUI Dependency Treebank